RaphaelIT7/gmod-lua-shared/README.md

 - [x] CLuaInterface::Global needs to be implemented.
 Or else we crash.
 - [x] CLuaInterface::SetMember needs to be implemented.
 - [x] CLuaInterface::GetMetaTableObject needs to be implemented.
+- [x] CLuaInterface::FindAndRunScript needs to be implemented.
-- [ ] CLuaInterface::FindAndRunScript needs to be implemented.
+- [ ] CLuaInterface::PushUserType needs to be implemented?
+- - [ ] Random Crashes on Windows?

 ## ILuaBase